ocaml/platform-blog/opam-pin.md

 amend the opam file too.
 No need for a repository, no need to share more than a versionned `opam` file within your project.

-#### Now what about already existing packages ?
+#### Cloning already existing packages

-We have been focusing until now on an unreleased package, but these functionalities are yet of great help to handle existing packages, wether you need to quickly hack into them or are just curious.
+We have been focusing on an unreleased package, but the same functionality is also of great help to handle existing packages, wether you need to quickly hack into them or are just curious.
+Let's consider how to modify the `omd` Markdown library.

 ```
 opam source omd --pin